ibrahimalhazwani/Assignement-PDA/README.md

-# Assignement-PDA
+# Assignment-PDA

-Jupyter notebook of assignment of the course 'Programming for Data Analytics' that I have done.
+Jupyter notebook of assignment of the course 'Programming for Data Analytics' (M.Sc.
+Computational Data Science UniBZ) that I have done.